Cerno-b/mtg-turing-machine/README.md

 turing_machine = TuringMachine(definition)
 ```

-In order to run the simulation and retrieve the results like this:
+Run the simulation and retrieve the results like this:

 ```python
 turing_machine.run()
 tape = turing_machine.get_stripped_tape()
 ```

-The tape will be stripped of blank symbols at the beginning and end
+The resulting tape will be stripped of blank symbols at the beginning and end.

 ### Binary Turing Machine